andyDevMdg/facebak/README.md

-# Instakilogram - Social Media Application
+# Facebak - Social Media Application
 ## Project Description

-Instakilogram is a social media application that allows users to create and share content, as well as participate in social networking.
+Facebak is a social media application that allows users to create and share content, as well as participate in social networking.
 This project aims to provide hands-on experience in building a full-stack web application using technologies like React, React Router, Fetch API, and Axios.

 ## Installation